official-clockwork/Clockwork/README.md

 - Advance HCE research with **innovative technologies** not found elsewhere.
 - Provide a **clean, modern, and open** codebase that encourages contributions.
 - Prove that creating a HCE engine that can hold his own against top NNUE engines is possible.
-- Test search heuristics that are not possible when the evaluation function is a complete blackbox.
+- Test search heuristics that are not possible when the evaluation function is a black-box.

 ### Our Innovations and features
 - **Internal autograd engine**